-The European Union has taken a huge step towards protecting the fundamental right to privacy for every EU resident with the new General Data Protection Regulation (GDPR) which will be effective from May 25, 2018.
-In the UK, this will be implemented as a new version of the Data Protection Act which will still apply and keep in step with GDPR even after ‘Brexit’.
+The European Union has taken a huge step towards protecting the fundamental right to privacy for every EU resident with the new General Data Protection Regulation (GDPR) which became effective from May 25, 2018.
+In the UK, this is implemented as a new version of the Data Protection Act which will still apply and keep in step with GDPR even after ‘Brexit’.

 It means that EU residents will now have greater say over what, how, why, where, and when their personal data is used, processed, or disposed.
 This rule clarifies how the EU personal data laws apply even beyond the borders of the EU.
 Any organization that works with EU residents' personal data in any manner, irrespective of location, has obligations to protect the data.

 Garness Jones LTD. is aware of its leadership role regarding compliance and in providing the right tools and processes to support its customers in meeting their GDPR obligations.